abrensch/brouter/misc/readmes/readme.txt

-BRouter - Beta Version 0.9.9 - Setting up the Android App
+BRouter - Version 1.0.1 - Setting up the Android App
 =========================================================

 Choosing and Installing a Map-Tool